 The following itinerary lists a range of libraries, museums, galleries, churches etc which we plan to visit.
-Many are accessible to the public, but some require special permission, which may only be confirmed closer to the tour’s departure in 2018.
+Many are accessible to the public, but some require special permission, which may only be confirmed closer to the tour’s departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents prior to departure.
 The tour includes breakfast daily, and lunches and dinners as indicated in the itinerary where: B=breakfast, L=lunch, and D=evening meal.

 London - 5 nights

 Day 1: Monday 1 October, Arrive London

 - Welcome Drinks

 On arrival in London tour participants travelling on the ASA ‘designated’ flight will transfer by private coach to the hotel.
 If you are travelling independently, you should meet the group at St Martins Lane Hotel.
 The official check-in time is 3.00pm.
 This evening we meet to a share a welcome drink at the hotel.
 (Overnight London)

 - The British Library, including a ‘behind the scenes’ tour of the Conservation Studios

 - Sir John Soane’s Museum, including Soane’s private apartments and Research Library